 Both the identification process and the risk assessment process include periodic updates, taking into account both business needs and external factors.
-Additionally, both the business units and corporate functions periodically report the most significant risks.
+In addition, there are regular reports on the most significant risks of the different business units as well as the corporate functions.